brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 ### Introduction

-At the heart of every webpage, you have HTML markup defining the *"What?"* and CSS defining the *"How?"*.
+At the heart of every webpage, you have HTML markup visually defining the *"What?"* and CSS defining the *"How?"*.
 With the combination of the two, many great things are possible and so understanding how the two interlink is a great step towards becoming a proficient web developer.
 CSS Selector types is a topic which is often glossed over by beginner web developers who then proceed to become tangled in a web of classes, ids and specificity.
-Balancing each of these topics, while ensuring that your code is *DRY*, is true testament to a web developers frontend proficiency and thus it is worth starting your learning early.
+Balancing each of these topics, while ensuring that your code is *DRY*, is true testament to a web developers' frontend proficiency and thus it is worth starting your learning early.

 [w3schools - Interact CSS Selector Site](https://www.w3schools.com/cssref/trysel.asp)